bittersweetryan/introduction-to-amd/outline.md

  * What Is RequireJS
  * data-main
  * config
  * adding libraries that are not AMD compliant
+ * optimization with r.js